aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ## EV certs

-Do Chrome and Firefox behave differently when processing EV vs DV certs?
+Do Chrome and Firefox behave differently when processing EV vs DV/OV certs?
 For example, will Chrome do the revocation status check?
-How long will the browser wait for the CA to respond and if no response comes arrives on time, what happens?
+How long will the browser wait for the CA to respond and if no response arrives in time, what happens?
 Let's find out.

 Summary

 - Chrome and FF always check revocation status with the CA ...
 OCSP stapling does not prevent this
 - Chrome patiently waits for the CA's response for up to 30 sec, while Firefox stops waiting after 10 seconds
-- Firefox has the same soft-fail policy as for DV certificates, while Chrome is less forgiving and applies a hard-fail policy and presents the user an error page
+- Firefox has the same soft-fail policy as for DV/OV certificates, while Chrome is less forgiving and applies a hard-fail policy and presents the user an error page

 ### KPN - OCSP staple = No